GuidanceMantras/GuidanceMantras/README.md

 - While breathing out during meditation, chant Omkara like this https://www.youtube.com/watch?v=_47wSw0gFX0
 - Purpose of doing meditation is to exercise your brain and stay away from distraction and keep your mind empty

-### Important Applications
-- Spotify(For songs/Mantras/Study and work music, English podcast)
-- Microsoft ToDo(for listing yoir daily tasks)
-- Udemy( For learning new skills)
-- Splitwise(To share expenses with friends or someone)
-- Notion(To make notes)

-### Electronics
-- Any electronics objects such as car, phones, headphones and so on lose their value as days goes
-- So be realisitic when buying electronics objects

-### Effective Use of Government schemes and Services
-- One should know how to use government schemes such as loans, reservation, subsidy
-- Reservation of SC/ST,  OBC, EWS(Economic Weaker Section in General Category), Women reservation, Rural and kannada medium quota

 ## Kids

 ### How to raise Kids